flaviacoelho/racr-sysmap/primaryStudies/ReadMe.md

 Search results available at <a href="IEEEXploreDigitalLibrary.csv">IEEEXploreDigitalLibrary.csv</a>
 <br>

+To the next databases, in order to obtain a more precise set of search results, we applied the filters, as follows.

 ### Inspec & Compedex Guide
-In order to obtain a more precise set of search results, we applied the filters, as follows.

 <table style="width:100%">
   <tr>
     <th>Criteria</th>